 Plan the Session

-This will take the pressure off you as the project leader, and provide additional accountability.
+By getting others involved, initially at least, it will take some of the pressure off you as the project leader, and provide additional accountability to getting it done!

 Here are some tips on creating a relevant and impactful piece of content.

 - Understand your audience – what are their needs, wants and preferences?